 Class Title Governing Court Order ¶'s and Topics Covered Intended Students and Use Important Considerations Annual Combined Training (ACT) Implicit Bias ¶48 & 49- 6 hours of annual training - Topics to include Implicit Bias, Racial Profiling, Community Policing, etc. Continuing Education for All Sworn Deputies and Supervisors, Reserve Deputies, DSAs and Posse ACT-Bias-Free Policing, will be a bifurcated curriculum commencing in 2022 per approved proposal.
 Annual Combined Training (ACT) 4 th and 14 th Amendment ¶50 & 51 - 4 hours of annual training - Topics to include search and seizure of persons, Equal Protection Clause, etc. Continuing Education for All Sworn Deputies and Supervisors, Reserve Deputies, DSAs and Posse.
 This class is always taught by an attorney.
 Search and Seizure case law is fairly consistent year to year, therefore content does not change drastically, but new learning activities are incorporated.
 Supervisor Responsibilities for Effective Law Enforcement (SRELE) ¶52 & 53 - 4 hours of annual training - Topics to include Supervision tools, review of written reports, Community partnerships, etc. Continuing Education for All Sworn Supervisors SRELE has been bifurcated in recent years to alternate and cover each subparagraph every other year to allow for more time to teach on topics in their assigned year.
 PSB 8 External ¶179 - 8 hours of annual training - Topics to include conducting misconduct investigations.
 Continuing Education for All Sworn Supervisors and anyone who conducts misconduct investigations for the Office.
 Non-PSB Supervisors attend this course annually after attending the PSB-40 the first year.

-Class Title Governing Court Order ¶'s and Topics Intended Students and Use Important Considerations Covered PSB 8 Internal ¶179 - 8 hours of annual training - Topics to include conducting misconduct investigations.
+PSB 8 Internal ¶179 - 8 hours of annual training - Topics to include conducting misconduct investigations.
 Continuing Education for all personnel assigned to PSB.
 This course is limited to current PSB assigned investigators.
 The class is vendor-driven with a specific topic focus.

-Vendor approval difficulties place this class's future in jeopardy.
-All PSB staff will attend the PSB-8 External 2021.
-CP-8 Semi Annual Briefing Policy CP-8 Reminders regarding MCSO's Continuing Education for all Briefing that covers the entire policy but has a focus Policy regarding Bias- Free policing Office personnel. on a particular sub- section for a deeper dive.
+Class Title Governing Court Intended Students Important Considerations Order ¶'s and Topics and Use Covered CP-8 Semi Policy CP-8 Reminders Continuing Briefing that covers the Annual Briefing regarding MCSO's Education for all entire policy but has a focus Policy regarding Bias- Office personnel. on a particular sub- section Free policing for a deeper dive.